Skip to main content

 Key takeaways:

-• Depression is a mood disorder that is common in people with diabetes.
+• Depression is a mood disorder that’s common in people with diabetes.
 It often goes undiagnosed and untreated.

 • People with diabetes are two to three times more likely to have depression than the general population.

-• Depression does not usually go away on its own.
+• Depression doesn’t usually go away on its own.
 And, without treatment, having depression can make it harder to manage diabetes.

 You’ve likely heard of depression and diabetes.
 They’re both common medical conditions that affect millions of people around the world.
 But did you know they often go hand in hand?

 Depression is especially common in people living with diabetes.
-In fact, according to the CDC, people with diabetes are two to three times more likely to have depression than people without diabetes.
+In fact, people with diabetes are two to three times more likely to have depression than people without diabetes.
 And, unfortunately, less than 50% of people get the right diagnosis and treatment.

 That’s why people who have diabetes need to know about depression.
-Read on for more information about depression and diabetes, which symptoms to watch out for, and how to get help if you need it.
+Let’s take a closer look at depression and diabetes, which symptoms to watch out for, and how to get help if you need it.
 After all, taking care of your mental health is a key part of managing your diabetes

 How does diabetes cause depression?